TEM #023: Long days, short years.

 Submit yours in person or online for NYE 2024!

-Are you on the cusp of starting the graduate school application process in 2024?
+Are you on the cusp of starting the graduate school application process this year?

 Do you wish you had someone to help navigate your specific process instead of going down the Google rabbit hole trying to figure out what information even applies to you, your career and the degree you’re considering?